 American Studies majors Researchers

 Many American Studies majors go on to careers as researchers, emphasizing their skills in evaluating and analyzing documentary evidence.
 American Studies scholars as researchers include public historians as well as policy advisors, who serve as planners, evaluators, and policy analysts, often for state, local, and federal governments.
-In addition, American Studies scholars often find employment as researchers for museums and historical organizations, or pursue additional specialized training to become professionals in cultural resources management and historic preservation.
+Also, American Studies scholars often find employment as researchers for museums and historical organizations or pursue additional specialized training to become professionals in cultural resources management and historic preservation.

 American Studies majors as Writers and Editors